thosgood/this-weeks-finds/markdown/201-250/week226.md

 It's easy to prove that most sequences are random - but it's also easy to prove that you can never exhibit any one *particular* sequence and prove it's random!
-Chaitin has given a wonderful definition of a particular random sequence of bits called Ω using the fact that no algorithm can decide which Turing machines halt... but this random sequence is uncomputable, so you can't really "exhibit" it:
+Chaitin has given a wonderful definition of a particular random sequence of bits called \Omega using the fact that no algorithm can decide which Turing machines halt... but this random sequence is uncomputable, so you can't really "exhibit" it: